Pilates for Beginners: Benefits, Types & Getting Started

 If you find the moves a little too challenging, our expert Pilates instructor will modify manoeuvres for you whilst you get into the swing of things.
 Ensure you let your instructor know that you're new to Pilates before the class kicks off.

-What Is Pilates Good For?
+What is Pilates Good for?

-Um, what isn't it good for?
 Pilates works several muscle groups, including your core (abs, back, hips) and trunk (inner thighs, outer thighs, and back)

 It's a great full body workout, and low intensity too, so it's less stressful on the joints, making it popular with older members and those suffering from joint pain.
-Pilates in Aberdeen is one of the most popular group fitness classes for the over 50's.

 Pilates is a great way to improve your flexibility, posture and tone up any wobbly bits.